Do You Have A Copper and Zinc Imbalance?

 Just like a domino effect, there is a theme in the maintenance of health and the destruction of it.
 Associated with anxiety, 35 million Americans alone are believed to suffer depression within their lifetime (3).
 Researchers who analyzed levels of zinc and copper in depressed and anxious individuals found an interesting correlation between the two minerals.

 Individuals diagnosed with depression alone but with no symptoms of anxiety had decreased levels of zinc.
-Those patients experiencing both depression and anxiety were not only deficient in zinc but they also have high concentrations of copper in their bodies.
+Those patients experiencing both depression and anxiety were not only deficient in zinc but they also had high concentrations of copper in their bodies.

 Remember, copper stimulates the synthesis of the excitatory hormone, norepinephrine.
 If the flood of copper overwhelms zinc concentrations, anxiety may develop when checks and balances go unattended.
 (3)